MartinMugambi/react-web-project/README.md

 yarn run start
 ```

-Open [http://localhost:300](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Deployment on Firebase

-The project has been deployed to Firebase and here is the link: [kysok](https://kysok-cd931.web.app/)
+The project has been deployed to Firebase using Github action CI/CD and here is the link: [react-web-project](https://react-web-project-e48de.web.app/)